olepoeschl/NQueensFAF/README.md

 # Usage
 ## Implementing an own Solver
 The abstract class Solver provides a good structure for your own N Queens Solver.
-Just extend it and fill the abstract methods with code.
+Just extend it and fill the abstract methods with your code.
-But the Solver class also comes with many nice utilities, for example setting / adding callbacks for certain events.
+<br>The method names are self explanatory.

 ## Using one of the builtin Solvers
 ```